illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 Each rule depends on a set of other rules and files.
 It is important to note that each dependency is either the name of another rule or the name of a file on disk or BOTH.
 A rule can be run if and only if all of rules that it depends on have been satisfied and none of them have failed (See what determines a failed rule in Running Commands).

-Note that rules which do not descend from any build targets, or whose only ancestors otherwise possess descendents that form cycles, should never be run.
+Note that rules which do not descend from any build targets, or whose only ancestors otherwise possess descendants that form cycles, should never be run.

 `parmake` must satisfy all of the rules needed to build the specified targets correctly and as quickly as possible.
 To ensure that rules are executed correctly, a rule can only be run once it's dependencies are satisfied.